-- 5.166 The Borough has three clusters of out-of-town retail units: Broadcut, Fareham; Newgate Lane/Speedfields; and Southampton Road, Titchfield Common.
+- 5.147 The Core Strategy, in accordance with the NPPF, advocates that existing centres will be the focal point of new development and should be protected.
+This means that new out-of-town retail development that would harm existing centres will not generally be supported. - 5.148 The Borough has three clusters of out-of-town retail units: Broadcut, Fareham; Newgate Lane/Speedfields; and Southampton Road, Titchfield Common.
 These areas provide stores that are of a scale that is difficult to accommodate in central locations, and particularly with the required surface parking.
-These units are attractive to DIY and homewear stores, as well as retailers selling bulky goods where shoppers benefit from having vehicles close by to take their goods away. - 5.167 The existing retail sheds in the Borough provide a useful function and contribute towards economic development.
+These units are attractive to DIY and homewear stores, as well as retailers selling bulky goods where shoppers benefit from having vehicles close by to take their goods away. - 5.149 The existing retail sheds in the Borough provide a useful function and contribute towards economic development.
 However, in order to ensure that the centres in the Borough's retail hierarchy retain their vitality and viability, and that the planned extensions to the centres remain viable, further out-of-town retail development will be controlled in line with the NPPF66.
 A sequential test will be required for all proposals, whether it be for new stores, extensions or changes of use (where an application is required) to show that all centres within the vicinity of the proposal have been considered in the first instance, and sites within them are not available.
 The 2012 Retail Study recommends that the Council requires an impact assessment for larger developments (over 500sq.m) to demonstrate that the proposal will not have a negative impact on any relevant centre.

-Policy DSP37 Out-of-Town Shopping
+Policy DSP37: Out-of-Town Shopping